CSI-Diego-Gaud/CSI-Python-2021/Projects/Projectile-Motion/Projectile-Motion.md

 <br>

 ## Convert your script into a function `(10pts)`
-* Convert all tha variables you have created into parameters.
+* Convert all the variables you have created into parameters.
   * Their data types must be defined.

 <br>